BradMarr/nsjson/README.md

 Takes .nsjson file types and converts them to json.

-Right now it only removes comments but there are more plans set for the future.
+Right now it only removes comments and trailing commas but there are more plans set for the future.